 The significant decision in 1997 to transfer monetary policy to the Bank of England while the Treasury retained control of fiscal policy led to the creation of the United Kingdom Debt Management Office (DMO) as an executive agency of the Treasury.
 Since April 1998, gilts have been issued by the DMO.
 Other than gilts (and Treasury bills, see below) the National Debt also includes the liabilities of National Savings & Investments and other public sector debt and foreign currency.

 In April 2000 responsibilities for Exchequer cash management was transferred to the DMO and represented the conclusion of the Government's restructuring of the management of monetary and debt policy launched by the Exchequer in May 1997.
 The DMO assumed responsibility for issuing Treasury bills (very short–dated securities) from this date.
-In July 2002 the operations of the Public Works Loan Board (PWLB) and the Commissioners for the Reduction of the National Debt (CRND) were integrated with the DMO.
-The PWLB lends to local authorities for capital purposes and the CRND's principal function is to manage the investment portfolios of certain public funds.
-PWLB and CRND continue to carry out their long-standing statutory functions within the DMO.
+In July 2002 the operations of the Public Works Loan Board - now referred to as the PWLB lending facility and operated on behalf of HM Treasury; and the Commissioners for the Reduction of the National Debt (CRND) were integrated with the DMO.
+The facility lends to local authorities for capital purposes and the CRND's principal function is to manage the investment portfolios of certain public funds.
+The PWLB lending facility and CRND continue to carry out their long-standing statutory functions within the DMO.

 A brief explanation of where these often used terms come from: